jquery/jquery-migrate/warnings.md

 **Solution**: Rewrite any code that makes use of this method or other undocumented methods.
 For example the `jQuery.parseHTML()` method, introduced in jQuery 1.8, can convert HTML to an array of DOM elements that you can append to a document fragment.

+### JQCOMPAT: Use of jQuery.fn.data('events') is deprecated

+**Cause**: Prior to 1.9, `.data("events")` could be used to retrieve jQuery's undocumented internal event data structure for an element if no other code had defined a data element with the name "events".
+This special case has been removed in 1.9.

+**Solution**: There is no public interface to retrieve this internal data structure, and it remains undocumented.
+The only useful applications might be for debugging.
+The data is available via `jQuery._data("events")` but this is not a documented interface.